eiffel-community/eiffel/eiffel-syntax-and-usage/event-design-guidelines.md

 * __Key names in camelCase:__ All key names shall use camelCase.
 * __Enumerations in CAPS_WITH_UNDERSCORE:__ All enumerated values shall use CAPS_WITH_UNDERSCORE.
 * __Link types are nouns:__ Link types shall have names that fit the pattern "\<target event> is the \<source event>'s \<link type>", implying that they are nouns that describe the relationship between the source and the target event.

+## Benefits and Implications

+By following the design guidelines the Eiffel protocol provides a language that gives producer and consumer a common way of understanding and describing the occurrences in the system by defining a contract between them.

+Following the guidlines stated, they adress the following issues:

+* __Dialects__: By using the protocol it gives the best possible conditions for a non-initiated event consumer to make sense of any given set of events.
+* __Inconsistency__: By providing clear explanations of each parameter for both producer and consumer it minimizes the risk for both data divergence and inconsistency.
+* __Coordination__: The Eiffel protocol minimizes coordination effort between producer and consumer by giving a well-defined specification by defining a contract between the producer and the consumer.
+* __Context__: Following the protocol gives each data a clear context to which it belongs
+* __Hard dependencies__: By using the Eiffel protocol specification it reduces the risk for creating hard connections between producers and consumers.
+We want to enable adding new consumers without affecting the producers.
+This then leads to a decoupled system with separation of concerns than enables scalability and maintainability.

+When using Eiffel as described it creates a data model based on information nodes and semantics links between these nodes.
+To read this you will need a tool to aggregate the information.